CodeSmithChris/CodeSmithChris/README.md

 # Hello there, I'm Chris Burlingame
 <h3>Pursuing my A.S. in Computer science</h3>

-- Currently playing with NodeJS in my free time
+- Playing with NodeJS in my free time
 - Using C for school related projects

 ### Languages and Tools